Skyppex/arcana/design/Protocols.md

 }
 ```

-This works because the `int` type already implements the `Add` trait, so we can use it to implement the trait for our own type.
+This works because the `int` type already implements the `Add` protocol, so we can use it to implement the protocol for our own type.

 ## Default Implementations

 ```
-trait Equals {
+proto Equals {
     fun equals(Self left, Self right): bool;

     fun not_equals(Self left, Self right): bool {